BETHESDA HOSPITAL – MARYLAND

 One hour later, Mac was taken back into her room, full of flowers and balloons.
 On the white dresser sat proudly a huge Teddy Bear, bigger than little AJ, dressed in a flight jacket, harboring goggles and an old helmet, seemingly ready to fly over the Atlantic aboard the Spirit of St Louis.
 From his arm flew another balloon, with the golden words ‘for Pat, our little princess, from Tuna, Skippy and Skates’.

-But the only things really important for Mac in this room were the infant sleeping in her Plexiglas crib, surrounded by the loving protection of her grand mother and her great grand mother, and the man standing near the window, looking lovingly at them.
+But the only thing really important for Mac in this room was the infant sleeping in her Plexiglas crib, surrounded by the loving protection of her grand mother and her great grand mother.
+For the two old ladies, this little girl was a priceless gift and Mac wished once again that her request would succeed, and that Patricia will soon be legally named Rabb.
+But even if her request was denied, the baby would always be a Rabb in the heart of any one around her.

 Harriet put down another flowers spray, and as Mac began to protest they were all spoiling her, Harriet added :

-Moments later, Mac and Harm were alone with their baby and Mac fed her for the first time.
-As the little mouth opened voraciously, Harm put his strong hand on Mac’s shoulder, and while the baby sucked avidly, she heard him whisper again :
+Moments later, Sarah was finally alone with her baby to feed her for the first time.
+As the little mouth opened voraciously, Sarah had the so real feeling again someone was there, and while the baby sucked avidly, she heard this voice she would never forget :

 » I’m with you, Sarah, I love you two and I’ll always protect you. »

-Slowly, Mac felt asleep, her baby on her heart, in the soft embrace of her husband, dulled by the warmth of a love she knew would last as long as eternity.
+Slowly, Mac felt asleep, her baby on her heart, dulled by the warmth of a love which would never fade.

 At the same time, on another continent, Bud Roberts and Loren Singer were crossing the Sydney harbor on a ferry, at night, and under the Sydney Harbor Bridge, not really knowing why, he explained to Lt Singer